-Eyelid Surgery Perth
+Eyelid Surgery in Melbourne

-Eyelid Surgery in Perth WA
+Eyelid Surgery in Melbourne, VIC

-If you’re searching for eyelid surgery in Perth because you feel your eyelids are drooping and ageing your face before its time, you should consider a consultation with a plastic surgeon.
+If you’re searching for eyelid surgery in Melbourne because you feel your eyelids are drooping and ageing your face before its time, you should consider a consultation with a plastic surgeon.
 Dr Patrick Briggs performs eyelid surgery (Blepharoplasty), which involves a surgical procedure removing excess skin and bags to give your eyes a fresher, younger and more relaxed look.
-Visit our Perth-based clinic, or contact us for a consultation.
+Visit our Melbourne-based clinic, or contact us for a consultation.